MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 to approve a document.
 For example, assume that Sam submits a purchase order for Northwind Traders totalling \$7,000.
 This purchase order must be approved by Frank and Sue.
 Because the purchase order is not greater than
-\$10,000, Ann’s approval is not required.
+\$10,000, Ann's approval is not required.
 In this scenario, Sue is the final approver.

 ![](media/3fd05b6b6930ad162ceaf5a9710f2e82.jpg)